Magento 2 on Kubernetes – how do I do that?

 Here again, we’ll use a simple StatefulSet to run a single Redis instance with separate databases for sessions and cache.
 We don’t need to attach any PersistentVolumes, so we won’t.

 Same as with Elasticsearch, the last thing we need to do is instruct Magento to use the newly deployed Redis instance.
-Just like before, we’ll add a few keys to aux.env and let Kustomize handle merging the pieces:
+Just like before, we’ll add a few keys to additional.env and let Kustomize handle merging the pieces:

 REDIS_CACHE_HOST=redis